 The School's rules and procedures are designed to allow students to be educated in a safe and orderly environment.
-All students are expected to follow staff members' directions and to obey all school rules.
+All students, including adult students (age 18 or older) are expected to follow staff members' directions and to obey all school rules.

 Students must arrive at school on time, prepared to learn and participate.
-If, for some reason, this is not possible, the student should seek help from the building principal.

 In order to keep parents informed of their child's progress in school, parents will be provided information on a regular basis and whenever concerns arise.
-Many times it will be the responsibility of the student to deliver the information.
-The School, however, may use the mail or hand delivery when appropriate.
-Parents have the option of receiving communication from the School via email by filling out the appropriate form available in the school's administrative office.
-Parents are encouraged to build a two-way link with their child's teachers and support staff by informing the staff of suggestions or concerns that may help their child better accomplish their educational goals.
+Parents have the option of receiving communication from the School via email by filling out the appropriate form available in the school's office.
+Parents are encouraged to build a twoway link with their child's teachers and support staff by informing the staff of suggestions or concerns that may help their child better accomplish his/her educational goals.